Student Visa responsibilities

 - Students will not normally be allowed to be absent during designated teaching and examination weeks.
 During vacation periods there is no requirement for students to be present on campus, and there is no need to request an authorised absence during designated City vacation periods.

 - The maximum continuous period of absence which can be granted without suspending studies is 20 working days.
 In exceptional circumstances, where appropriate evidence has been provided, City may consider authorising an absence up to maximum of 60 days.
-Students must fill in the Authorised Absence Form.

 - Students who are granted an authorised absence will not receive a refund of tuition fees; nor will their expected end date of studies be amended to reflect the period of time away from their studies.